-I mentioned this before on twitter and was told ‘well if you’re bad at maths or English, you don’t give them up’ – my argument to this was ‘yes, but if you’re bad at maths or English someone helps you.’
+I mentioned my awful experience on twitter and was told ‘well if you’re bad at maths or English, you don’t give them up’ – my argument to this was ‘yes, but if you’re bad at maths or English, someone helps you.’

 And that’s my problem with the proposal as it stands to make kids do more sport at school.

 While I absolutely believe kids need to do more exercise – we have the first generation of kids likely to die before their parents because of factor’s related to obesity, and sport and exercise undoubtedly helps reduce risk of that.